AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/manage-environments.md

 ![Update option from Environments tab](assets/environ-update3.png)

-A user with the **Deployment Manager** role can use this option to update the pipeline associated with this environment to the latest AEM version number.
+A user with the **Deployment Manager** role can use this option to update the pipeline associated with this environment to the latest AEM version.

-Once the pipeline version number is updated to the latest publicly available AEM version, the user is prompted to run the associated pipeline to deploy the latest version to the environment.
+Once the pipeline version is updated to the latest publicly available AEM version, the user is prompted to run the associated pipeline to deploy the latest version to the environment.

 ![Prompt to run pipeline to update environment](assets/update-run-pipeline.png)